Affiliate links on Android Authority may earn us a commission. Learn more.

 Google’s Pixel Pass is an attempt by the company to sell you more of its services and keep you within its ecosystem of products and apps.
 We’ll take a closer look at it in this post to figure out who exactly is it for and who should stay clear of it.
 Let’s dive in.

 What does Pixel Pass include?

-Alongside the new Pixel 6 or Pixel 6 Pro, Pixel Pass includes the following four services:
+Alongside the Pixel 7, 7 Pro, or Pixel 6a, Pixel Pass includes the following five services:

 Google One ($2.99 per month) is the company’s cloud storage service that adds additional space to your Google account.
 The tech giant offers its customers 15GB of free storage that’s shared between Gmail, Drive, and Photos.
 You’ll have to pay up to get more, which is where Google One comes into play.

 Pixel Pass includes a subscription to Google One’s Standard plan that adds an additional 200GB of storage to your account.
 It’s a great choice for those who take loads of pictures, record lots of videos, or have a bunch of files in Google Drive.